opendata-stuttgart/feinstaub-monitoring-client-python/readme.md

 ## config

-set your API_TOKEN in config.py
+set your API_TOKEN (and PUSHOVER tokens) in config.py

 (see config.py-template for example)